informalsystems/themis-contract/README.md

 ## Overview

-`neat-contract` is a prototype tool to allow for parameterized contracting.
+`themis-contract` is a prototype tool to allow for parameterized contracting.
 It's currently built using TypeScript on top of [oclif](https://oclif.io/) to speed up development of the CLI tool.